Scarfaioli/Scarfaioli/README.md

 ### 👨🏻‍💻 A little bit about me

 Hi there 👋🏻
-I'm a computer engineer in formation, working over React.Js, Node.Js and learning about Flutter.
+I'm a computer engineer in formation.

 Looking for internship 👀